-- Other medical conditions like inflammatory bowel disease, chronic diarrhoea, UTI, hyperparathyroidism, renal tubular acidosis.
+- Other medical conditions like inflammatory bowel disease, chronic diarrhea, UTI, hyperparathyroidism, renal tubular acidosis.

 If your salad has spinach and beets, you are definitely at risk for kidney stones.

-When you are stressed, formation of kidney stones is highly likely.
+When you are stressed, the formation of kidney stones is highly likely.